|

 How can I reduce the cost of prescription drugs?

 Prescription costs can eat up a large portion of your budget if you take prescription drugs regularly.
 Fortunately, it's not hard to find ways to save money.
 For example, try ordering your prescriptions through the mail, using a traditional or online pharmacy.
 If your health insurance plan includes prescription drug coverage, you may be able to receive a three-month supply of your prescription drug through the mail at a reduced cost.
 You can also ask your pharmacist or doctor to recommend a less expensive generic drug whenever possible.
+If you are not sure what generic drugs can be used to treat your condition, you can take a copy of your carrier's formulary list to your doctor for his/her recommendation.

 (TOP)